Financing long-term investments, growth and stability is a key objective of economic policy around the globe (G20, EU, OCSE).

 - Francesca Cornelli, Dean, Kellogg School of Management, Nortwestern University

-- Giuseppe Grande, Senior Director, DG for Economics, Statistics and Research, Banca d'Italia
+- Giuseppe Grande, Senior Director, DG for Markets and Payment Systems, Banca d'Italia

 - Jonathan Macey, S. Harris Professor of Corporate Law, Finance and Securities, Yale School of Law